Product preview · Solon has not yet been generally released.

 your keys.

 Private keys stay with your wallet, your MPC setup, or your custodian.
-Solon never holds a complete key.
-This is a structural guarantee, not a policy commitment.
+Solon is designed to never hold a complete signing key — a structural property of the architecture, not a revocable policy commitment.

 — What we do do